xysun/pychat/README.md

 Now listening at ('127.0.0.1', 22222)
 ```

-Client 1: (create a new chat room "room1")
+Client1: (create a new chat room "room1")

 ```
 $ python3 pychat_client.py 127.0.0.1